Tuesday, April 07, 2009

 500 series ply on the ring road and are available from various bus stops adjoining HSR Layout (Silk board, BDA junction, Agara).
 There are Volvo buses on these routes (500 A and 500 D: Banadshankari/Silk board to Hebbal), 500K, C, L (Vijaynagar, Silk board to ITPL via ring road).

-BIG-10-3 or G-3: There's a BIG-10 route between Dommasandra (Sarjapur Road) and Bridade Road that passes through Agara.
-Details here on the BMTC site: http://www.bmtcinfo.com/english/big_10_3.html .
-The route is not listed on the BMTC site: Dommasandra, Kaikondanahalli, Spring Fields Apartments, Iblur, Agara, Jakkasandra, Koramangala last stop, right turn towards Sony World signal, straight to Koramangala depot, National Games Village, Passport Office, 80 ft peripheral road, Lower Agaram Road/Vivek Nagar, right turn to Victoria Road, left to Trinity Church road, Trinity Circle, MG Road, Mayo Hall.
+BIG-10-2 or G-2: There's a BIG-10 route between Sarjapur and Bridade Road/Mayo Hall that passes through Agara.
+Route details: Sarjapura, Dommasandra, Kaikondanahalli, Spring Fields Apartments, Iblur, Agara, Jakkasandra, Koramangala last stop, right turn towards Sony World signal, straight to Koramangala depot, National Games Village, Passport Office, 80 ft peripheral road, Lower Agaram Road/Vivek Nagar, right turn to Victoria Road, left to Trinity Church road, Trinity Circle, MG Road, Mayo Hall.
 These buses start from Mayo hall (near ICICI bank) in the reverse direction.
 This route is pretty good except for the congestion near Sony World.
-The last bus from Mayo Hall going all the way to Sarjapur is at around 6pm.
-There are a few trips after that till Koramangala depot.
+These days, you can find G-2 running late into the night from Mayo hall (I have used it at around 9 pm).

 Here's how to get to some locations from HSR

 Market, Lalbaugh, Kalasipalya: 340/340K go direct.
-Otherwise, any bus to Agara.
-Plenty of buses from Bellandur/Sarjapur road (341, 342 series) that go to Market.
+Otherwise use any bus to Agara and switch from there.
+There are [lenty of buses from Bellandur/Sarjapur road (341, 342 series) that go to Market.
 You can also go up to Lakkasandra and change from there.
-Don't wait for the direct bus to these place since they are rare.
+Don't wait for the direct bus to these places since they are rare.

-Mayo hall, Manipal Center, Taj hotel/Lido: Go up to Richmond bus stop (just after the double road flyover) and change to bus numbers between 304 and 319.
+Mayo hall, Manipal Center, Taj hotel/Lido: BIAS 7A goes to Trinity circle and gets there in about half an hour to 45 minutes.
+Other option is to go towards Double road, change to ShivajiNagar buses (13, 20, 34, 210) to Richmond bus stop (just after the double road flyover) and change to bus numbers between 304 and 319 to get to Lido mall.

-Domlur/Inner ring road/Indiranagar side: BIAS-7A goes to Domlur.
-Another option is to take any 340 series bus to Madivala/Koramangala water tank and change to 201 series from there.
+Dell/EGL/Domlur/Inner ring road/Indiranagar side: BIAS-7A goes to Domlur.
+Another option is to take any 340 series bus to Madivala/Koramangala water tank and change to 201 series from there (some 201 series buses turn left at Sony World, always check).
 Yet another option is to change to 171 series from Koramangala last stop and change again to 201 series at Sukh Sagar/Sony World.

 ITPL/Ring road towards Marathahalli: Get to Agara and change to 500 series buses from there.

-Sarjapur road/Wipro corporate office: 342 series from Agara.
+Sarjapur road/Wipro corporate office: 342 series/G-2 from Agara.

 Electronics-city/Bommanahalli: Get to Agara and use 500 series to get to silk board.
 Walk on to hosur road and get 356, 360 series from there.
 BIAS-8 and 505 passing via Agara go directly.

-When you need to get to HSR layout, the best approach is to first get to changeover bus stops like St. John's or Agara to increase your chances of getting a bus that goes inside HSR layout.
+Getting to HSRWhen you need to get to HSR layout, the best approach is to first get to major bus stops like St. John's or Agara that have many routes passing through them.
+This increases your chances of getting a bus that goes all the way to HSR layout.
 All 340 series buses to HSR pass through St. John's, so it's a good changeover point.
-Route numbers between 340 and 362 go pass through St. John's.
+Route numbers between 340 and 362 pass through St. John's.
 All routes from 340 to 342 from St. John's pass through Agara.
 There are also some buses to Sarjapur that start from St. John's.
-Big-10-1 from Brigade road touches St. John's.

 201 series that you get from Domlur or Trinity Circle go through the Koramangala Water tank bus stop from where you can get 340/A/C/F/M/K/S.

 Changing multiple buses like this often gets you home faster when compared to waiting for a direct bus (using direction based routes instead of specific destination based routes).
 Having a daily pass is very convenient if you need to switch between multiple buses.
 Daily passes cost Rs.
-30 and can be used on any BMTC bus expect the Volvo services.
+45 (Rs.
+40 if you buy a BMTC identity card for Rs.
+25) and can be used on any BMTC bus expect the Volvo services.
 BIG-10 buses also accept daily passes.
+Volvo buses have a daily pass available for Rs.
+90. These passes can be used on all services except the BIA buses.
+Month pass charges range from about Rs 660 for ordinary buses to Rs.
+1300 for Volvo buses.

 I'll update this with maps when I find the time.